Gogyo Gramercy Menu Guide: NYC’s Most Distinctive Ramen Experience

 The Shio Seafood Ramen is packed with ocean flavor: octopus, squid, shrimp, mussels, clams, and ikura.
 It’s intensely seafood-forward and not subtle.
 If you love seafood, this is likely the most memorable bowl on the menu.
 If you don’t, it’s one to avoid.
 This is Gogyo’s most literal expression of “every bowl is its own experience.”

-The Gogyo Gramercy menu booklet pages (ramen-first highlights).
+The Gogyo Gramercy menu booklet pages (ramen-first highlights) plus the newer appetizer additions.

 What Makes Gogyo Different